 Pruning With Loppers

 Wear sturdy work gloves and possibly safety goggles if you’re in a dense shrub.
 Choose the exact spot to cut and a healthy cutting angle.
 As you use loppers, it may help to consider these tips:

 - Perfect cut location for bypass loppers: For the most exactly-placed cut, line up the blade itself with your cutting site.
+Always prune just outside the branch collar without leaving a stub.
 Remember that the blade passes to the side of its thick base, so the precise spot that the blade comes through shifts about a 1/4” when you flip the tool.

 - Make the cut: With the wood properly positioned, close the loppers through the branch in one fluid motion.

 Tips and Cautions

 - Work comfortably.
 Don’t use the loppers with extended arms unless you have to, as this will tire your arms fast and may cause you to make a weak cut.
 Do use loppers to help you reach cuts that would be hard to get to with pruners, deep in a shrub or slightly overhead.

 - Don’t let bypass loppers twist as you cut.
 Keep a firm grip on the handles as you cut and don’t let the tool rotate.
 If you use loppers on wood that is really too large or dense for them, the added strain you will have to exert will make the tool want to twist.
 If it twists, the cut won’t be clean.
 If you feel this happening, consider switching to a pruning saw.